-- The licon expands the tile vertically.
-If the tile expands it covers the tile above or below, depending on whether you are expanding the top or bottom quarter tile. - The licon sets the tile to quarter tile size.
+• The icon expands the tile vertically.
+If the tile expands, it covers the tile above or below, depending on whether you are expanding the top or bottom quarter tile.
+The icon sets the tile to quarter tile size.

 • The icon opens the Jitter Display application settings menu to adjust the tile settings.